-- Licensure Examination Passage Rate

-Expected Level of Achievement 80% for

-all first-time test-takers during the same 12

-month based on a calendar year (January

-to December).

-- Program Completion Rate Expected

-Level of Achievement Not less than 60%

-established by SRTC ASN faculty.
-The

-ELA was based on research from the

-program completion rates for the program

-over three years (2012-2014) which

-averaged 63.3%.
-After reviewing this data

-the ASN Program adopted not less than a

-60% completion rate for each cohort.
-Also,

-assisting in the decision to adopt the 60%

-- was the program three year retention rate based on the Performance Accountability System (PAS) trend data (p.
-6) acquired from TCSG, which was not less than 63.1% as the College Benchmark.
-The ASN Program retention average over the three years (2013-2015) was 90%. - Job Placement Rate Expected Level of Achievement not less than 90% within 12 months of graduation.
-This ELA was established by the ASN faculty after reviewing the AY2015 TCSG report on Unduplicated Graduates and Placement, which showed an average on total placement of 98.2%, and the Perkins Benchmark of 90% as recorded in the SRTC Perkins FY2017 Local Improvement Plan (p.
-12).
-The ASN Program three year (2013-2016) average was 100%.
+- Licensure Examination Passage Rate: Expected Level of Achievement - 80% for all first-time test-takers during the same 12 month based on a calendar year (January to December).
+3-year average 2020-2022 (80.6%) - Program Completion Rate: Expected Level of Achievement - not less than 60% established by SRTC ASN faculty.
+The ELA was based on research from the program completion rates for the program over three years (AY2020-AY2022) which averaged 60%.
+After reviewing this data, the ASN Program adopted not less than a 60% completion rate for each cohort.
+Also, assisting in the decision to adopt the 60% was the program three year retention rate based on the Performance Accountability System (PAS) trend data acquired from TCSG, which was not less than 61.4% as the College Benchmark.
+The ASN Program retention rate average over the three years (AY2020-AY2022) was 60%. - Job Placement Rule: Expected Level of Achievement - not less than 90% within 12 months of graduation.
+This ELA was established by the ASN faculty after reviewing the Perkins Local Application FY2021-2024, which cites the Local Level of Performance for Placement is at 99.10% for the College.
+The ASN

+Program's three-year (2019-2021) placement rate average was 100%.
-Associate of Science in Nursing End-of-Program Student Learning Outcomes

-(EOPSLOs) are decided on by the ASN faculty and are learner-oriented expectations.
+Associate of Science in Nursing End-of-Program Student Learning Outcomes (EOPSLOs) are decided on by the ASN faculty and are learner-oriented expectations.
 The outcomes express the knowledge, skills, or behaviors that SRTC ASN students should be able to demonstrate upon completion of the program.
 SRTC has developed EOPSLOs based on established professional institutional TCSG program standards which encompass both the SRTC ASN Generic option (NC73) and SRTC ASN LPN-RN Bridge option (AD13).
 These Standards provide the guidelines and competencies to be used for instruction throughout the ASN program.
-The outcomes provide a framework for all curricular components and represent the change from student to entrylevel practitioner at the ASN level.
+The outcomes provide a framework for all curricular components and represent the change from student to entry-level practitioner at the ASN level.